lordpansar/lordpansar.github.io/_posts/2018-11-21-custom-taghelpers.markdown

 Start out by creating a folder named "TagHelpers"  where you find fitting in your web project.
 For this tutorial, we're going to place it on the project root.

-Inside of the TagHelpers folder, create a separate C# class for every taghelper you want to create.<br>
+Inside of the TagHelpers folder, create a separate C# class for every tag helper you want to create.<br>
 Make sure that your new classes ends with the suffix -TagHelper.<br><br>
 For this example, create a class named "PrinterTagHelper.cs".